vzool/docs/app/user-guide.md

 ##### Status

-This optional field is an important part of content Workflows.
-It is often used to mark an item as "Draft", Under Review", or "Published", but is completely customizable so your options may vary.
-This field determines if an item is accessible by your project (eg: _Published_) or not (eg: _Draft_).
+Often used to mark an item as "Draft", Under Review", or "Published", this optional field is completely customizable so your options may vary.
+The status of an item determines if it is accessible by your project (eg: _Published_) or not (eg: _Draft_).

+When enabled, the status field is an important part of content Workflows.
+A Workflow is a set of rules that determine what can be edited, and by whom, at each "stage" of an item's life.
+For example, an Intern role may be able to create "Draft" items and submit them for review.
+A Manager role may see additional fields and have the ability to shift the item from "Under Review" to "Published".
+An Owner role may see all fields and have total control over status.
+Workflows are extremely powerful and can be linear, organic, or any hybrid in-between.

+##### Files

+There are several different interfaces that manage files in different ways, but they all use the same global file uploader which we'll explain here.

+* **Drag-and-Drop** – You can drag and drop files direectly from your computer to the interface to start an upload
+* **Select** – Clicking the icon in the top-right will let you manually select one or more files from your device
+* **URL** – Clicking the icon in the top-right will let you type/paste a URL to a file or embed (eg: YouTube or Vimeo)

 ##### Translations